AndrewJBateman/angular-material-portfolio/README.md

 **posts:** to get posts from the Firestore backend database, **github:** [Github API](https://developer.github.com/v4/query/) used with a httpClient GET request to display number of my Git repositories.

-* Angularfire-lite used to read blog posts and push user contact form data to firebase backend.
-This reduces size of Vendor build bundles
+* **Angularfire-lite** used to read blog posts and push user contact form data to firebase backend.
+This greatly reduces size of Vendor build bundles

 ## :clipboard: Status & To-Do List

 * Status: Working, Built for Production and Deployed to Firebase, linked to my domain.
 Browser only version deployed.
 * SSR Lighthouse PC score: Performance 94%, Accessibility: 100%, Best practises: 100% & SEO: 100%, PWA OK
-* To-Do: Fix dark-mode links (image credit etc.) to be in white not blue
 * To-Do: Improve lighthouse performance score: remove unused css and redo small images.
-* To-Do: Blog: rewrite posts and replace images with lighter ones in firebase storage.
-* To-Do: Projects: add projects and reduce image sizes
 * To-Do: deploy with SSR (fix)
 * To-Do: **Colors:** Add to styles scss to reduce repeated scss throughout app.